 One of a manager’s many responsibilities is preventing harassment and discrimination in the workplace.

 Companies have a responsibility to maintain a working environment free from harassment and discrimination.
-Interactive Services’ SB1343 training for abusive conduct, harassment, and discrimination makes companies a safe and comfortable place to work.
+Interactive Services’ SB1343 training for abusive conduct, harassment, and discrimination makes companies in California a safe and comfortable place to work.
 It is vital that employees and managers are trained on the relevant policies, where they are, what they are, and how to implement them.
 Our training makes it clear that your company will not tolerate harassment, discrimination, or abusive conduct.

 In addition to knowing and implementing the company policies, it is a manager’s obligation to report any conduct that violates the law or company policy – whether the violation is actual or suspected.
 Managers need to be trained on how to do this appropriately.